p-dot-max/p-dot-max/README.md

 I have a strong interest in software development and machine learning research.

 * 🌍  I'm based in India.
-* 🧠  I'm currectly learning to develop an algorithms.
+* 🧠  I'm currently learning to develop an algorithms.
 * 🤝  I'm open to collaborating on Research and development of Neural network.

 ### Skills